ShotaKitazawa/filter-sni-spoofing/README.md

 # filter-sni-spoofing

-filter-sni-spoofing is a Proxy-Wasm standard filter.

-filter-sni-spoofing obtains the destination IP address and SNI for packets, and denies if destination IP address is not matched to the address resolved from SNI.
+filter-sni-snooping is Proxy-Wasm filter to deny packets if destination IP address is not matched to the address resolved from SNI.

 ## Background / Motivation